hbctraining/scRNA-seq/lessons/06_SC_SCT_and_integration.md

 2. **Identify anchors** or mutual nearest neighbors (MNNs) across datasets (sometimes incorrect anchors are identified):

 	MNNs can be thought of as 'best buddies'.
 For each cell in one condition:
-	- The cell's closest neighbor in the other condition is identified based on gene expression values - it's best buddy.
+	- The cell's closest neighbor in the other condition is identified based on gene expression values - it's 'best buddy'.
-	- The reciprical analysis is performed, and if the two cells are buddies in both directions, then those cells will be marked as **anchors** to 'anchor' the two datasets together.
+	- The reciprical analysis is performed, and if the two cells are 'best buddies' in both directions, then those cells will be marked as **anchors** to 'anchor' the two datasets together.

 	> "The difference in expression values between cells in an MNN pair provides an estimate of the batch effect, which is made more precise by averaging across many such pairs.
 A correction vector is obtained and applied to the expression values to perform batch correction." [[Stuart and Bulter et al. (2018)](https://www.biorxiv.org/content/early/2018/11/02/460147)].

 3. **Filter anchors** to remove incorrect anchors:

-	Assess the similarity between anchor pairs by the overlap in their local neighborhoods (incorrect anchors will have low scores) - do the adjacent cells have best buddies that are adjacent to each other?
+	Assess the similarity between anchor pairs by the overlap in their local neighborhoods (incorrect anchors will have low scores) - do the adjacent cells have 'best buddies' that are adjacent to each other?

-4. **Integrate** the condtions/datasets:
+4. **Integrate** the conditions/datasets:

-	Use anchors and corresponding scores to transform the cell expression values, allowing for the integration of the datasets (different samples, datasets, modalities)
+	Use anchors and corresponding scores to transform the cell expression values, allowing for the integration of the conditions/datasets (different samples, conditions, datasets, modalities)

 	> _**NOTE:** Transformation of each cell uses a weighted average of the two cells of each anchor across anchors of the datasets.
 Weights determined by cell similarity score (distance between cell and k nearest anchors) and anchor scores, so cells in the same neighborhood should have similar correction values._